restatedev/documentation/docs/deploy/services/kubernetes.md

   type: ClusterIP
 ```

-L7 load balancing is not needed when there is only one pod, so it's acceptable to use a normal ClusterIP Service.

 ### Knative

 Restate supports Knative services.
 Knative allows scaling to zero when there are no in-flight invocations and automatically configures an L7 load balancer.
 There are no special requirements to deploy a service deployment container with Knative: